Skip Breadcrumb Links

 - Look over your home before the building is turned into a condominium

-These are some of the usual reasons that a landlord has for wanting to come into your home.
-But, your landlord can come into your home for any reasonable purpose.
+These are some of the common reasons that landlords have for wanting to come into your home.
+But, your landlord can come into your home for most reasonable purposes.